Advanced Restorative Continuum: “The Ultimate Super-Dentist Boot Camp”

 Module III: Materials and Methods – Indirect Restorations

 In the third module, you will learn about the latest dental materials to restore the anterior and posterior dentition with indirect materials.
-During the hands-on portion, you will go through the steps to prepare teeth conservatively with a systems-based, predictable approach.
-You will leave this course able to understand which materials to use where and when, including longevity estimates, preventing post-operative sensitivity and preventing premature restoration failure.
+During the hands-on portion, you will go through the steps to prepare teeth conservatively with a predictable and clinically practical approach.
+You will leave this course able to understand which materials to use where and when, including longevity estimates, preventing postoperative sensitivity and preventing premature restoration failure.

 You Will Learn